ahmet2mir/periphery/CONTRIBUTING.md

-# Contributing to Periphery
+# Contributing to Herald

-Thank you for your interest in contributing to Periphery!
+Thank you for your interest in contributing to Herald!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct